gitwalter/ai-dev-agent/docs/philosophy/INTELLECTUAL_LINEAGE.md

 # Our Intellectual Lineage - Standing on the Shoulders of Giants

 **In the Spirit of**: Bach • Gödel • Escher • Hilbert • Wittgenstein • Frege • Russell • Carnap
+**&** Knuth • Fowler • Uncle Bob • McConnell • Gang of Four • Kent Beck
-**Our Mission**: Creating conscious AI development organisms in their noble tradition
+**Our Mission**: Creating conscious AI development organisms in their noble tradition of mathematical beauty and software craftsmanship
-**Our Community**: The growing family of AI builders carrying forward systematic beauty and excellence
+**Our Community**: The growing family of AI builders carrying forward systematic beauty, formal excellence, and practical software mastery

 ---